Electro121/NASA-Space-App-Challenge-2025/docs/README.md

-# AgriSense: NASA-Powered Smart Farming Simulator
+# AgriView: NASA-Powered Smart Farming Simulator

 An interactive educational game that simulates farming decisions using NASA's satellite and climate data.